-(f) Translation of Foreign Currencies
+(e) Translation of Foreign Currencies

-Assets and liabilities denominated in foreign currencies are translated to U.S. dollars at June 30, 2018 exchange rates.
+Assets and liabilities denominated in foreign currencies are translated to U.S. dollars at June 30, 2019 exchange rates.

-(g) Exchange Memberships and Stock
+(f) Exchange Memberships and Stock

 Exchange memberships and stock required to be held in connection with such memberships are recorded at cost, or if other than temporary impairment in value has occurred, at a value that reflects an adjustment for management's estimate of the impairment.
-There were no impairments in 2018.
+There were no impairments recognized in 2019.

-(h) Receivables, Payables, and Marketable Securities
+(g) Receivables, Payables, and Marketable Securities

-Receivables from and payables to brokers, dealers, clearing organizations, customers and noncustomers represent balances arising primarily in connection with security and commodity transactions, including unrealized gains and losses on open commodity futures contracts.
+Receivables from and payables to brokers, dealers, clearing organizations, customers and non-customers represent balances arising primarily in connection with security and commodity transactions, including unrealized gains and losses on open commodity futures contracts.
 Marketable securities, consisting primarily of U.S. government securities, are held as collateral for receivables from customers and as margin.
-The Company may deposit these securities as margin with exchange clearing organizations.
+The Company may deposit these securities as margin or clearing fund requirements with exchange clearing organizations.
 Customer-owned securities and options are not reflected in the statement of financial condition.

-The Company monitors the receivables from and payables to brokers, dealer and customers on a daily basis and interest is accrued and is included in the statement of financial condition.
+The Company monitors the receivables from and payables to brokers, dealers, clearing organizations, customers and non-customers on a daily basis and interest is accrued and is included in the statement of financial condition.
 Interest rates paid on the cash balances fluctuate with short-term interest rates.

 The Company establishes a reserve for estimated credit losses based upon historical experience and specific customer collection issues.
-At June 30, 2018, management determined no such reserve was required.
+At June 30, 2019, management determined no such reserve was required.

-(i) Income Taxes
+(h) Income Taxes

 The Company is organized as a limited liability company and is being taxed as a partnership under provisions of the Internal Revenue Code.
 The Company's taxable income is included in the respective income tax returns of the members.
 The liability for payment of federal and state income tax on the Company's earnings is the responsibility of its members rather than that of the Company.
 Accordingly, no liability for U.S. federal and state income taxes has been recorded in the statement of financial condition.
+As a limited liability company, the Company is taxed as a partnership under New York City's Unincorporated Business Tax (UBT).
 The Company accounts for uncertain tax positions by prescribing a minimum recognition threshold that a tax position is required to meet before being recognized in the statement of financial condition.
-As of June 30, 2018 the Company has recorded no unrecognized tax benefits in the statement of financial condition and expects no significant increase or decrease within the next 12 months.
+As of June 30, 2019 the Company has recorded no unrecognized tax benefits in the statement of financial condition and expects no significant increase or decrease within the next 12 months.

-At June 30, 2018, the Company had federal and state income tax returns for the 2013 through 2016 tax years open and subject to examination.
+At June 30, 2019, the Company had federal and state income tax returns for the 2014 through 2017 tax years open and subject to examination.

-(j) Collateralized Financing
+(i) Collateralized Financing